shubham1172/gokv/README.md

 # TODOs
 - **Convert TODOs to GitHub issues**
+- Clean up the README
+- CLI support for interacting with store
 - Dockerfile/compose for prod
 - Find hot-reloading alternative for windows
     - fsnotify refuses to work on windows containers